abdulazizm41/simple-kms-app/README.md

 ```

 ## Disclaimer
 This script is made for testing purposes only.
 I do not guarantee its security features.
-It is not related to and does not work with EnterpriseDB.
+SSL is not supported yet.
+It is not related to and does not cooperating with EnterpriseDB.
 For KMS that is officially supported by EnterpriseDB, you can see the official EDB documentation.
  - [EDB Docs - Transparent Data Encryption](https://www.enterprisedb.com/docs/tde/latest/)
  - [EDB Docs - Securing the data encryption key](https://www.enterprisedb.com/docs/tde/latest/key_stores/)